Larry Householder: Arrest

 On July 21, 2020, the FBI arrested Householder and four others in connection with a $60 million bribery case involving the financial rescue of First Energy's two nuclear plants in Ohio, Davis–Besse and Perry.
 U.S. Attorney David M. DeVillers called it "likely the largest bribery scheme ever perpetrated against the state of Ohio".
 During a July 21 press briefing, DeVillers said that money from First Energy was filtered through a fake nonprofit organization to pay for bribes and evade campaign finance laws.

 Following DeVillers's press conference, Republican Governor Mike DeWine asked Householder to resign.
 Later that day, Householder released a statement to the press saying he would not resign.

 On July 30, 2020, the Ohio House of Representatives voted unanimously to remove Householder as Ohio House Speaker.

 On June 16, 2021, the House voted to expel Householder by a bipartisan vote of 75–21.

 On March 9, 2023, Householder was convicted of racketeering in relation to the First Energy scheme.

 On June 29, 2023, Householder was sentenced to a maximum of 20 years for his crimes.
 Following sentencing, Householder was remanded into custody to begin serving his sentence in federal prison.
 Under federal law, he must serve at least 85% of his sentence after which time he may be eligible for early release in June 2040.
-As of August 28, 2023, Householder was transferred to federal prison in Oklahoma.

 On May 31, 2024, Householder pleaded not guilty to 10 felony charges brought by the state of Ohio.